Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium

-The Jahn-Teller (JT) active $5d^1$ DP are described by an effective $J_{eff}=\frac{3}{2}$ model~\cite{PhysRevB.82.174440}.
-The unusual canted antiferromagnetic GS with small ordered moment in $d^1$ $\rm Ba_2NaOsO_6$ (and related DP) attracted a lot of attention~\cite{PhysRevB.75.052407, Lee_2007, PhysRevB.82.174440, Xu2016, PhysRevLett.118.217202, PhysRevB.98.075138, FioreMosca2021,PhysRevLett.99.016404, PhysRevB.84.144416, Lu2017} and has been shown to arise through a complex interplay of dipolar and quadrupolar interactions between Kramers ions coupled with JT distortions~\cite{Lu2017, Hirai2019,PhysRevResearch.2.022063}.
-Conversely, the nature of ordered phases in the comparatively less studied $5d^2$ version Ba$_2M$OsO$_6$ ($M$=Ca, Mg, Zn) is still debated~\cite{Maharaj2020, Paramekanti2020, PhysRevB.101.155118, PhysRevB.102.064407, doi:10.7566/JPSJ.90.062001, khaliullin2021}.
-These cubic DPs have two electrons with S=1 resulting in a total angular momentum $J_{eff}$=2, where the levels are split due to the crystal field (CF) into a lower $E_g$ doublet and $T_{2g}$ triplet~\cite{PhysRevB.84.094420}.
-In contrast to the assumptions of the pioneering theoretical study of Ref.~\onlinecite{PhysRevB.84.094420}, the intersite exchange interactions in these $d^2$ DP are inferred to be much smaller than the CF~\cite{Yamamura2006,Maharaj2020}.
+In these Os-based DPs the strong spin-orbit coupling (SOC) strength splits the effective $L=1$ $t_{2g}$ levels on the magnetic Os ions into a lower $j=\frac{3}{2}$ quadruplet ground state (GS) and a doublet $j=\frac{1}{2}$ excited state.
+With a $d^2$ (S=1) configuration, the total angular momentum $J_{eff}$ is 2, and the levels are split due to the remnant crystal field (CF) into a lower $E_g$ doublet and $T_{2g}$ triplet~\cite{PhysRevB.84.094420,Maharaj2020}.
+In contrast to the assumptions of the pioneering theoretical study of Ref.~\onlinecite{PhysRevB.84.094420}, the intersite exchange interactions are inferred to be much smaller than the remnant CF~\cite{Yamamura2006,Maharaj2020}.
+Despite experimental evidence for a single phase transition involving the $E_g$ manifold~\cite{Maharaj2020, Thompson2014, Marjerrison2016}, its origin remains unclear.